-- Section 7.
-Section 2-15-3404, MCA, is amended to read: "2-15-3404.
-Fish, wildlife, and parks crimestoppers board. - (1) There is a fish, wildlife, and parks crimestoppers board. - (2) (a) The board consists of five members, four of whom are appointed by the director of the department of fish, wildlife, and parks, as follows:
+- "2-15-3404.
+Fish, wildlife, and parks crimestoppers board.
+(1) There is a fish, wildlife, and parks crimestoppers board. - (2) (a) The board consists of five members, four of whom are appointed by the director of the department of fish, wildlife, and parks, as follows: - (i) a person within the department responsible for the enforcement of fish and wildlife laws; - (ii) a member of a hunter's, angler's, or conservation group;

-- (i) a person within the department responsible for the enforcement of fish and wildlife laws; - (ii) a member of a hunter's, angler's, or conservation group; - (iii) a member who is actively engaged in agricultural production; and - (iv) a member of the public with an interest in parks and recreation. - (b) The fifth member is a member of the fish, and wildlife, and parks commission who must be designated by the commission. - (3) The board shall elect a presiding officer from its members. - (4) A member must be appointed for a term of 2 years and may be reappointed. - (5) (a) A vacancy must be filled within 14 days of occurrence in the same manner as the original appointment. - (b) A vacancy does not impair the right of the remaining members to exercise the powers of the board. - (6) The board is allocated to the department of fish, wildlife, and parks for administrative purposes only as provided in 2-15-121."
+- (iii) a member who is actively engaged in agricultural production; and - (iv) a member of the public with an interest in parks and recreation. - (b) The fifth member is a member of the fish, and wildlife, and parks commission who must be designated by the commission. - (3) The board shall elect a presiding officer from its members. - (4) A member must be appointed for a term of 2 years and may be reappointed. - (5) (a) A vacancy must be filled within 14 days of occurrence in the same manner as the original appointment. - (b) A vacancy does not impair the right of the remaining members to exercise the powers of the board. - (6) The board is allocated to the department of fish, wildlife, and parks for administrative purposes only as provided in 2-15-121."

-- Section 8.
-Section 23-1-101, MCA, is amended to read: - "23-1-101.
-Purpose -- definitions.
-(1) For the purpose purposes of conserving the scenic, historic, archaeologic, scientific, and recreational resources of the state, and providing for their use and enjoyment, thereby and contributing to the cultural, recreational, and economic life of the people and their health, the department of fish, wildlife, and parks (hereinafter referred to as department) is and board are hereby vested with the duties and powers hereinafter set forth in this part.

-- (2) For the purposes of this part, the following definitions apply: - (a) "Board" means the state parks and recreation board established in [section 1]. - (b) "Commission" means the fish and wildlife commission established in 2-15-3402. - (c) "Department" means the department of fish, wildlife, and parks established in 2-15-3401. - (d) "Director" means the director of the department of fish, wildlife, and parks as provided in 2-15-3401."
+- "23-1-101.
+Purpose Purposes -- definitions.
+(1) For the purpose purposes of conserving the scenic, historic, archaeologic, scientific, and recreational resources of the state, and providing for their use and enjoyment, thereby and contributing to the cultural, recreational, and economic life of the people and their health, the department of fish, wildlife, and parks (hereinafter referred to as department) is and board are hereby vested with the duties and powers hereinafter set forth in this part. - (2) For the purposes of this part, the following definitions apply: - (a) "Board" means the state parks and recreation board established in [section 1]. - (b) "Commission" means the fish and wildlife commission established in 2-15-3402. - (c) "Department" means the department of fish, wildlife, and parks established in 2-15-3401. - (d) "Director" means the director of fish, wildlife, and parks as provided in 2-15-3401."